REP02/HTML_Assignment/README.md

 # HTML_Assignment
-Week 1 Assignment on HTML5
+Week 1 Assignment on HTML5 for Kenneth Ifeanyi Ukorah